-If it’s a bright, clean “happy” color, invite the client to flow that color throughout the nervous system of the body.
+If it’s a bright, clean “happy” colour, invite the client to flow that colour throughout the nervous system of the body.
 That’s what was missing.
 So, really amplify the good feelings associated with that image.

 This is also an integration technique.
 It’s a great way to wrap up your session by flowing those changes throughout the body-mind system.
 The language of the Subconscious Mind is image and emotion.
 So, when you create an image that feels good, and then have the client to imagine it flowing throughout the body, you are instructing the Subconscious Mind to integrate this new pattern.